b-lukaszuk/BS_wJ_eng/contents/toothpaste.md

 the Wikipedia's formulas into Julia's code.

-Now, in order to answer how much the sales will increase we need to estimate the increase in toothpaste usage when the radius and height of our cylinder changes.
+Now, in order to answer how much the sales will increase we need to estimate the increase in our toothpaste's usage when the radius and height of our cylinder changes.

 ```jl
 s = """